Library User Rights and Responsibilities

 - Guns and other weapons are prohibited on University lands and buildings.
 UWS 18.10(3)

-- For their own safety, children under age 16 must be supervised by an adult at all times.
+- For their own safety, children under 18 years of age must be supervised by an adult at all times.
 UW-Stout policy 16-78.

 - Only service animals are allowed in the building.
 UWS 18.08(1)